oesteban/hcph-sops/docs/data-management/qaqc-criteria-unprocessed.md

 - [ ] Check again the individual visual report of runs with outlying-low SNR, ensuring they do not fall into one of the [exclusion criteria](#function-mri).

 - [ ] Re-examine the individual visual report of sessions for which `fd_perc` > 50% and double-check that the data does not fall into one of the [exclusion criteria](#functional-mri).

+- [ ] Verify that smoothness estimate `FWHM` is roughly consistent across all sessions since they were all acquired with the same protocol.
+If it is not the case, re-examine the individual visual report of sessions with outlying (both low or high) `FWHM`.

 ## Diffusion MRI